-- · Statutory Rape
+Statutory Rape

-- o Non-forcible sexual intercourse.

-- o with a person who is under the statutory age of consent in California.
+- Non-forcible sexual intercourse, - with a person who is under the statutory age of consent in California.

-Dating Violence22, defined as:
+Dating Violence22

-- · violence.
+- violence,

-- · on the basis of sex,
+- on the basis of sex,

-- · committed by a person,
+- committed by a person,

 - who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.

-The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+- The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

 For the purposes of this definition: Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.

-Domestic Violence is defined as:
+Domestic Violence

-- · violence. - · on the basis of sex. - committed by a current or former spouse or intimate partner of the complainant, - by a person with whom the complainant shares a child in common, or - by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of California, or - by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of California - To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship.
+- violence, - on the basis of sex, - committed by a current or former spouse or intimate partner of the complainant, - by a person with whom the complainant shares a child in common, or - by a person who is cohabitating with, or has cohabitated with, the Complainant as aspouse or intimate partner, or - by a person similarly situated to a spouse of the Complainant under the domestic orfamily violence laws of California, or - by any other person against an adult or youth Complainant who is protected fromthat person's acts under the domestic or family violence laws of California